The Lucky Wonders

 When The Lucky Wonders independently released Thirteen O’Clock in March 2010 and embarked on a mammoth forty date Australian tour, the praise began to roll in.
 So too did the airplay, with rotation on Radio National, regional ABCs, community, country and commercial radio.
 ABC North Coast featured The Lucky Wonders as Artist of the Week.
 They were interviewed in countless publications, including full page features in Rhythms, LOTL, Cherrie and street press Australia wide.
 They signed a distribution deal with Vitamin Records, who successfully pitched the album to JB Hifi Stores around Australia.

 The band found a warm reception for their beautifully crafted songs and warm, quirky, irreverent banter all over Australia, venturing to far flung reaches of WA and the Top End.
-They opened for Pete Murray, Paul Greene, Sal Kimber and The Rollin Wheel, and Skipping Girl Vinegar, and played some premier venues around the country such as The Vanguard, Lizottes, Heritage Hotel, The Soundlounge, The Powerhouse, The Troubadour, and Settlers Tavern in WA.
+They opened for Pete Murray, Paul Greene, Sal Kimber and The Rollin Wheel, and Skipping Girl Vinegar, and played some premier venues around the country such as The Vanguard, NotesLive, Lizottes, Heritage Hotel, The Soundlounge, The Powerhouse, The Troubadour, and Settlers in WA, and a sell-out show at Darwin's famous Railway Club.

 On arriving home to Byron Bay, The Lucky Wonders returned to the studio to record follow up singles Anyway, inspired by Emma’s leap of faith in selling her flat to fund The Lucky Wonders, and Thing About Leaving, a country-esque sigh of homecoming contentment.
 They released the tracks as a double A-side, welcomed by fans and critics alike.
 “We were blown away by The Lucky Wonders’ last full-length release…and now they're following it up with this…both superb cuts” Babysue.